Beatrice di Tenda: Act 1

 Filippo's soldiers are seeking Orombello and conclude that eventually either love or anger will cause him to give himself away and they must match his cunning.
 They continue the search.

 Beatrice enters carrying a portrait of her beloved deceased husband, Facino.
 Aria: Il mio dolore, e l'ira... inutile ira / "My sorrow and anger, my futile anger I must hide from everyone" and she pleads with the Facino's spirit: "alone, unprotected, unarmed, I'm abandoned by everybody".
 "Not by me" a voice cries out—and it is Orombello who excitedly tells her his plans to rally the troops and help her free herself.
 She crushes him saying that she does not highly regard his expertise in security matters.
 Orombello tells of how his compassion was mistaken for love, but that he gradually came to love her and, as he kneels to protest his love and refusal to leave her, Filippo and Agnese enter, proclaiming the two traitors of having an affair.
-Filippo calls the guards, courtiers arrive, and all express their conflicting emotions in a scene finale with Filippo recognising that Beatrice's reputation is besmirched, she realises that "this shame is my due reward for making this wretch my equal", and Orombelo tries to persuade the Duke that she is innocent.
+Filippo calls the guards, courtiers arrive, and all express their conflicting emotions in a scene finale with Filippo recognising that Beatrice's reputation is besmirched, she realises that "this shame is my due reward for making this wretch my equal", and Orombello tries to persuade the Duke that she is innocent.
 The couple is taken away for trial for adultery.